magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 similar.
 If you are taking care with them, they become beautiful, and that which is evil or dirty will be prevented from arising.

-: beautiful in the beginning, beautiful in the middle and beautiful in the end; or harmonious in the beginning, harmonious in the middle and harmonious in the end.
+*Ādikalyāṇa, majjhekalyāṇa, pariyosānakalyāṇa*: beautiful in the beginning, beautiful in the middle and beautiful in the end; or harmonious in the beginning, harmonious in the middle and harmonious in the end.
 What does that mean?
 Precisely that the practice of sīla, samādhi and paññā is beautiful.
 The practice is beautiful in the beginning.
 If the beginning is beautiful, it follows that the middle will be beautiful.
 If you practise mindfulness and restraint until it becomes comfortable and natural to you – so that there is a constant vigilance – the mind will become firm and resolute in the practice of